BunlongCHEA/Kafka-AWS-Streaming-Stock/README.md

 ![Architecture](https://user-images.githubusercontent.com/99011504/218926703-9c3d754c-403e-4d84-8125-7f9b4ad854d3.jpg)
 ## Register AWS
 First, you need to register your account and provide credit card information to AWS.
-It is fairly simple by following AWS instruction or watch YouTube.
-Then,
+It is fairly simple by following AWS instruction or watch YouTube on how to create account in AWS.

+After that, search EC2 -> click on "Instances" -> click "Lanuch instances" -> provide "Name" at Name and tags -> choose "Amazon Machine Image" you want -> select "Instance type", for learning should choose Free tier eligible such as "t2.micro" -> you can reseach the other option, or leave it default -> then "Launch instance" to create EC2

+You can now click Instance Name that you just create, click on "Start instance" to start or "Stop instance" to stop
+## Install tool
+Now, it is time to install Apache Kafka and other tools on EC2 machine to continue your project.

+First, open cmd, then type "wget https://downloads.apache.org/kafka/3.3.1/kafka_2.12-3.3.1.tgz